Objects

 Show in View mode

-Boards offer the option to be shown in the View mode or not.
-First level boards are shown by default, while boards created inside other boards have the option unchecked.
-However, you can change this setting for each board to decide what boards should be shown in your presentations.
+Boards offer the option to be shown as a separate board/screen in the View mode.
+Use this setting to decide what boards should be shown as individual items in your presentations.

 Show fill in exports